shawnl11/intro-to-rails/README.md

 *Controllers.
 Routes.*

 Class 6: May 7
-*Sessions.
+*Rendering.
+Sessions.
 Reading and evaluating other people’s code.*

 Class 7: May 14
 *Security.
 Authentication.*